brunchwnewton/aethic-code/files/resources/provenance/CORPUS_PROVENANCE_RECORD.md

 enable, and the review's last instruction is the record's operative one: send it out.

+**A cross-branch audit after the close.** The author then ran the newest frozen draft past an earlier branch of the same reviewer family --- fresh eyes with no investment in the later rounds' repairs.
+The branch independently confirmed the refutation of its own descendant's collapse two-liner (``I confirm and own''), verified the rulings-era mathematics end to end, and produced four findings: a genuine closure gap (the all-statements state was guaranteed in $U$ by nothing --- repaired by an explicit fourth adjunction clause with both identities verified); an ontology/prose seam (the deletion idiom of §1 and of the physics-face companion reconciled to the tag architecture as the realization-excluded reading); a scope clause the tag-blindness commitment forces on Hypothesis (D) (``classical consequence'' = the disjointness-excised positive fragment, whose Lindenbaum algebra remains distributive); and a ledger gap in the review's own favor (the least-orientation error, review-proposed and review-corrected, added to the header list for symmetry).
+The branch also demanded --- correctly --- that ledger items be channel-taggable and the author's rulings pinned to dated communications (both are: this record and the session exports are the pins), and that the sibling deposit codes be evidenced rather than trusted (they are: author-supplied from the site's paper directory, a dated communication, with the header now saying the gate should still click each URL).
+Its closing caveat completes the record's argument: a loop now auditing the auditor remains the same family, and the independent hour goes first to the dated communications and the live deposit records.

+**A post-freeze author simplification.** After the review's close, the author identified that the quotient's first case --- last-common-ancestor factorization, glossed since the May formulation as preventing double-counting
+--- is no imposition at all: with multiplication on $T$ the bilinear extension of $U$'s, the clause's right side evaluates to its left (basic factoring, the ancestor extracted once as a common factor), the double-counting gloss being a first-day fossil that outlived the next day's formalism repair.
+Both papers now carry the factorization as a derived identity, the quotient shrunk to the same-state clause plus zero-term deletion, with the dividend recorded: the normal-form/coefficient lemma reduces toward collect-like-terms bookkeeping and the congruence obligation eases.
+Author-originated, mathematics-simplifying, and post-freeze --- flagged for the independent hour's list, whose target it changes by making it smaller.
+The verification round on this simplification then produced the arc's largest single contraction: $M$ stipulated a commutative semiring with unit, whereupon the multiplication congruence discharged in four lines with no appeal to (D) anywhere in the check (an earlier draft had booked it under (D), an older one waved it through --- both wrong sizes, as the paper now says on its face); $T$ identified as the monoid semiring $M[U]$, turning normal forms and coefficients into citations; (D)'s footprint reduced to the single consumer coarsest-solution existence; and the containment's finite case discharged through the identity.
+The review's own summary of the shift is the record's: this round's checkable mathematics mostly discharges obligations rather than booking them, concentrating what remains unverifiable almost entirely in this record --- exactly where one human hour can audit it.
+One calibration note the review itself supplied at the arc's end, recorded because it is the record's thesis in miniature: the first round with zero mathematical errors in fresh material also revealed that the review's clean-round verdicts carry error bars --- a stale pointer missed for a full round --- which cuts both ways: the loop is converging, and it is still a loop.

+**The author-layer arc (the pins and rulings, post-export).** The rounds after the review's calibration note moved the author layer --- the exact content this record exists to pin, recorded here with one honesty note up front: these communications post-date the hashed main export (which closes 2026-07-24), so **the export must be refreshed before the push** for the pins below to be message-number-checkable; until then they pin to this session's continuation.
+The decisions, in sequence: Pin 1, the generator set of the invalidity congruence --- standing as the review's default with the author's override window reserved, and marked exactly so in the paper's header.
+Pin 2, the ``nonzero'' reading --- the author ruled \emph{modulo} the measure-zero class, with the semantics stated in his words: measure-zero carriers are not invalidated, they ``simply fail to be visible to the third postulate's recursive condition,'' unable to come to the aid of preventing invalidity --- and alongside it his quotient formulation (``the removal of invalid states is just quotienting by validity equivalence,'' states themselves not valued by it, which is why tags stand short of the quotient), installed at the translation note and subsequently pinned by review refutation to the
+\emph{generated} congruence reading, the two-block alternative being provably no congruence.
+The quantum-logic ruling: the framework imports quantum mechanics' time-aspect ontology and strictly not quantum logic's nonclassicality, whose generator is the agreeing superposition written into the logic as a connective --- span-reading disjunction --- where the framework carries agreeing superpositions as content, not connectives.
+The measure-zero class axioms (review-supplied under Pin 2, then superseded): Pin 3, the author's further ruling, made visibility \emph{relative} --- ``the third postulate ignores anything measure-zero relative to anything else there'' --- from which the drafting supplied a magnitude-preorder formalization (flagged for verification in the paper itself), with two dividends: the multiplicative-absorption question is answered by scale-covariance rather than left open, and the exotic-measure probability question is settled ---
+$M$-valued probability is framework-native, the postulate consuming only internal comparisons, the $M \to \mathbb{R}_{\geq 0}$ homomorphism surviving solely as the empirical contact point.
+Every item above is channel-tagged in the paper's header blocks [R5]--[R8]; the author's words quoted here are from the dated session continuation awaiting export refresh.

 **The arc's closing tally (eleven rounds, closed with the author's two rulings verified sound --- the clash-grade ruling judged by the review the best architectural decision in the paper since the segment definition, its one